The Tor Project: Getting to Know the Most Important Project Making the Internet Accessible, Without Tracking and Surveillance

 What the Future Holds for Tor

-Besides continuing to fortify Tor's anti-censorship response, Tor’s Executive Director Isabela Fernandes shares that they are looking more closely at the way that people connect to the Internet and are working on improving Tor's mobile experience.
+Besides continuing to fortify Tor's anti-censorship response, Tor’s executive director Isabela Fernandes shares that they are looking more closely at the way that people connect to the Internet and are working on improving Tor's mobile experience.